DataDog/hiring-engineers/answers.md

 ### Adding tags
 #### Ubuntu
 I started with reading about tags at https://docs.datadoghq.com/getting_started/tagging/.
-I learned that tagging is basically a method to observe aggregate data points and allows correlation and call to action between metrics, traces and logs by binding different data types.
+I learned that tagging is basically a method to observe aggregate data points and that allows correlation and call to action between metrics, traces and logs by binding different data types.
 I also learned what tag keys are available.

 For Vagrant with Ubuntu I had to add tags in the Agent config file.
 I navigated to `/etc/datadog-agent` and modified `datadog.yaml` file by adding the following: